Congratulations to our recent recipients of research grants, professional recognition, teaching awards and more.

-Kate Beittenmiller is the 2017 recipient of the G. Richard Tucker Award for Scholarship and Leadership.
+Alyssa Aburachis and Mikaela Wolf-Sorokin are co-recipients of the 2018 G. Richard Tucker Award for Scholarship and Leadership.
 The award was established in honor of Dr. G. Richard Tucker, Paul Mellon University Professor of Applied Linguistics Emeritus, who retired in 2015.
 It is presented annually to a student in recognition of scholarly excellence in modern languages, and for leadership and dedication to the university.

-Emily Joyce received the María Purificación Aguilar Memorial Award in 2017.
+María Navarro-Gutiérrez received the María Purificación Aguilar Memorial Award in 2018.
 The award is presented each year in the spring to the student with the highest grade point average completing a major in Hispanic Studies.
-Joyce (DC 2017) traveled to Mexico City after graduation to participate in the Fulbright-García Robles Binational Business Internship Program.